inaimathi/langnostic/README.md

 ## ToDo

+- Format timestamps.
+Consider storing them in some other format (but ideally, we'd parse from the provided UNIX timestamps)
+- Put together a feed page

 - `BGG Data Sifting`, `cl-notebook Thoughts` and `cl-notebook introductory thoughts` all have issues with the translation-from-markdown approach.
 Figure out what to do about this (also, `cl-notebook` obviously needs an export-to-markdown feature)
 - Make OL styles consistent (you've got `1.   foo` in some places, and it should be just `1. foo`)
 - Properly number the OLs.
 You've still got a few that just start with consecutive `1.`s